TexTak

 This isn't a comprehensive academic history.
 It's the minimum viable context you need to understand why AI is where it is today, and what patterns are likely to repeat.

-Diagram of the Turing Test
+Diagram of the Turing Test1950diagram

 The Turing Test